Oklahoma National Guard heads to Louisiana in response to Hurricane Ida

 |0

-This work, Oklahoma National Guard heads to Louisiana in response to Hurricane Ida [Image 4 of 4], by SFC Mireille Merilice, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard heads to Louisiana in response to Hurricane Ida, by MAJ Kristin Tschetter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT